Robust Time-Varying Graph Signal Recovery for Dynamic Physical Sensor Network Data: Experimental Results

 \subsubsection{Sensor Velocity}

-From Tables \ref{tb:result_64} and \ref{tb:result_128}, we can see how all the methods that leverage the temporal domain drop their performance as the velocity $v$ of the sensors gets larger.
-This is because as the velocity gets higher, the signals get less smooth in the temporal domain (refer Fig. \ref{fig:time_64} and \ref{fig:time_128}), and thus Methods (A) and (B) drop their performance, whereas Methods (C) and (D) remain unchanged.
-Likewise, the performance differences between Methods (H), (J) and (A), (B) get larger as the velocity gets higher.
+From Fig. \ref{fig:ablation} (d), we can observe that all methods leveraging the temporal domain show a decline in performance as the velocity $v$ of the sensors increases.
+This decline occurs because, as the velocity increases, the signals become less smooth in the temporal domain.
+Consequently, the performance of Methods $\mathrm{L}_1$ and $\mathrm{L}_2$ deteriorates, while Method D-X remains largely unaffected.
+Similarly, the performance gap between Methods D-X-$\mathrm{L}_2$ and $\mathrm{L}_2$ (Fig. \ref{fig:ablation} (d)) widens as the velocity increases, further demonstrating the advantage of incorporating dynamic graph-based regularization.

+Methods that rely on static graphs also experience a decrease in performance as the sensor velocity increases.
+This is because the higher the sensor velocity, the greater the mismatch between the single static graph these methods use and the actual, time-varying graphs on which the signals are observed.
+Thus, static methods struggle to capture the true dynamics of the signals in high-velocity scenarios.

-In practical settings, the difference in sensor velocity is often equal to the difference in sampling frequency.
-A sensor that samples at a constant frequency moving in various velocities is the same as a sensor that moves at a constant velocity and samples at various frequencies (given that the underlying distribution is not time-variant).
-Our method can tolerate higher velocities compared to temporal domain-only Methods (A) and (B), in other words, can tolerate lower sampling frequencies.
-This means that leveraging both domains can realize a more cost-efficient recovery method by lowering the sampling frequency.
+In practical settings, differences in sensor velocity are often equivalent to variations in sampling frequency.
+A sensor sampling at a constant frequency while moving at different velocities is essentially equivalent to a sensor moving at a constant velocity but sampling at different frequencies, assuming the underlying signal distribution remains time-invariant.
+Our method demonstrates the ability to tolerate higher velocities compared to the temporal domain-only methods $\mathrm{L}_1$ and $\mathrm{L}_2$, meaning it can also tolerate lower sampling frequencies.
+This indicates that leveraging both vertex and temporal domains can lead to a more cost-efficient recovery method by allowing for lower sampling frequencies without a significant drop in performance.